sidechained/DataDrivenResume/README.md

 # Description of comma-separated values files (codebook)
 The following describes the column names contained in the four .csv files in the `/data` folder.
 This should help when replacing the data with your own.
 The files are best viewed in Excel, Google Sheets or their open-source equivalents.

 ## cv_data.csv
 - CATEGORY: Must match one of the following five types: EXPERIENCE, EDUCATION, EXTRACURRICULAR, SKILL, PUBLICATION.
 - TITLE: Title of job/course/etc i.e. for EXPERIENCE "Master Dome Builder", for EDUCATION "PhD in Geodesic Domes".
-- INSTITUTION: place worked or studied at e.g. "Geodesics Inc.", "North Carolina State University"
+- INSTITUTION: Place worked or studied at e.g. "Geodesics Inc.", "North Carolina State University"
-- STARTDATE: in format DD/MM/YYYY (single digit dates/months also acceptable)
+- STARTDATE: In format DD/MM/YYYY (single digit dates/months also acceptable)
-- ENDDATE: as above
+- ENDDATE: As above
-- CITYNAME: city where the entry took place.
-This must match the CITYNAME in geo_data.csv - see [below](#geo_data.csv)
+- CITYNAME: City where the entry took place.
+This must match the CITYNAME in geo_data.csv - see [below](##geo_data.csv)
 - DESCRIPTION: Bullet-point description of experience.
 Each bullet-point is separated by a semicolon i.e. "erected a geodesic dome building that could sustain its own weight with no practical limits;suspended several students from the structure's framework".
 Note there is no semicolon at the end.
 Items may be separated by carriage returns for ease of reading.

 ## geo_data.csv